-- Interpersonal relationships
+- Interpersonal Relationships

-- Graduate students therapy
+- Graduate Students Therapy

 - International Tea Time

-- Self-Discovery Thru Creativity
+- Self-Discovery Through Creativity

 - Social Confidence

 Interns are expected to conduct intakes for cases assigned to them.
 Intake sessions serve as a means of collecting initial assessment information and determining probable case disposition (short-term, long-term, psychiatric referral or outside referral).
-An intake report is completed and discussed with the Primary Supervisor.

 Supervision of Practicum Counselor